SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

       ```
       btp create services/instance --subaccount <consumer subaccount id> --plan-name fullaccess --offering-name psm-servicebroker-dev --parameters '{ "xs-security": { "xsappname": "psm-sb-sub1-full", "oauth2-configuration": { "credential-types": ["binding-secret"] } } }' --name psm-sb-sub1-full
       ```
+      > Note: The offering-name psm-servicebroker-dev has the suffix *-dev* which is the space in the provider subaccount where the application is deployed

    2. Afterward, you will find the instance in the SAP BTP consumer subaccount cockpit under *Services* - *Instances and Subscriptions* - *Instances*.

 6. To create credentials for the consumer service broker, run the command: